fablab-leoben/UV_furnace/README.md

 ![alt-text](https://github.com/fablab-leoben/UV_furnace/blob/master/HMI/PID.png "PID screen")
 ![alt-text](https://github.com/fablab-leoben/UV_furnace/blob/master/HMI/Credits.png "Credits screen")

 Changing the PID values is currently not supported because my calculations are really good at the moment, but it will be implemented soon.
+There is also a PID autotuning feature integrated which will automatically determine decent tuning constants for the Arduino PID Library.
+This feature currently cannot be triggered by the user.

 If the UV furnace detects an error, it shuts down and switches to the error screen: